-Possibly, the five bloodiest hours of America's Civil War took place here at the Battle of Franklin.
-On November 30, ...
+Possibly the five bloodiest hours of America's Civil War took place here at the Battle of Franklin.
+On November 30, 1864, ...
 More

-Possibly, the five bloodiest hours of America's Civil War took place here at the Battle of Franklin.
+Possibly the five bloodiest hours of America's Civil War took place here at the Battle of Franklin.
 On November 30, 1864, Carnton was occupied by Confederate troops moving toward the well-entrenched Federal army.
 A devastating battle ensued.
 Later, the mansion housed hundreds of the more than 6,000 Confederate casualties from that battle.
-Adjoining the property is the largest private Confederate cemetery in America.
+Adjacent to the property is the largest private Confederate cemetery in America.

 The tour was like a trip through time.
 Historian/tour guide (Ben Cross) was very enthusiastic and knowledgeable.
 He really let us know how it felt to be at Carnton during the Battle of Franklin.
 Highly recommended!

 Our tour guide was very knowlegible about both the family and the battle.
 He made history come alive.
 My husband and I enjoy visiting civil war battle fields and cemetaries and other historical sites.
 This was well worth our time and money.
 If you a tour that talks about furniture, etc. then this is not for you.
 If you want to learn history then you will enjoy this.